jotego/jt900h/README.md

 ###  1?11'????
 Series

+These instructions may not use memory addressing, may use it just to obtain an address, and may also load data.
+The first byte does not provide enough information about what to do.
+JT900H always decodes the memory address and stores it in EA.
+Then decodes the next byte as a _group 3_ instruction.

+- `RET cc` is detected in the control unit
+- `LDAR` is detected as a special case of `F3` addressing by the _r32jmp case_ (control unit)
+- For the rest, the regular memory decoding is done.

 | Instruction         | Encoding                  |
 | ------------------- | ------------------------- |
 | `RET cc           ` | `1011'0000 - 1111'cccc`   |